 L-39ZA is an armed variant based on the L-39ZO.
 It is fitted with a 23mm Gsh-23L twin barrelled cannon and K-13 or R-60 air-to-air missiles.

 L-39ZA/ART is fitted with an Elbit’s avionics system.

 L-39MS is an extended version of the L-39 jet trainer.
 It is fitted with a reinforced fuselage, a longer nose, a tandem seat cockpit and a Lotarev DV-2 engine.

 L-139 Albatros 2000 is a modified version incorporated with western avionics and Garrett TFE731-4-1T engine.

-Jan Vicek undertook the design work for the L-39 in 1966.
-The aircraft is designed to execute basic and advanced pilot training, operational training, border patrol, target simulation and light combat attack missions.
+L-39 training aircraft design Jan Vicek undertook the design work for the L-39 in 1966.
+The aircraft was designed to execute basic and advanced pilot training, operational training, border patrol, target simulation and light combat attack missions.

-It is designed to incorporate five main rubber bag fuel tanks behind the cockpit.
+It can incorporate five main rubber bag fuel tanks behind the cockpit.
 Each fuel tank can accommodate 1,055l of fuel.